 I believe the concept is timely and sound but I’m certainly not the person to handle the details.
 If the support exists however I’m sure there are professionals who’d be happy to sign on.
 It’s a novel idea – I suppose – and hardly guaranteed to work – but isn’t it worth a gamble?
 The Greeks tried it and liked it so well they honored Democracy with her own deity.
 I’d say that’s a fairly strong endorsement.
 Based on their example I’d be willing to place a modest wager on the Goddess of Democracy.

 If you like this idea I hope you’ll make a pledge of support.
-I’m not equipped to accept donations just yet but if I see the interest I’ll set up a crowdfunding page immediately.
+I’m not currently equipped to accept donations (superstitious, I suppose) but if I see the interest I’ll set up a crowdfunding page immediately.

 Paul Rosenfeld may be reached at Prose61@gmail.com